Boby360/MAD-Watchdog/README.md

  - RGC crash start check<br>
     The way this is coded is a bit weird, and should be cleaned up/use regular if method.

+ - Auto Update<br>
+    We can use curl to pull the most recent version from github if new problems arise.